OpenElements/BenchScape/README.md

 Any change on the main branch will trigger an update to Azure.

 - The server instance can be found at https://backend.benchscape.cloud (Azure URL: https://benchscape.azurewebsites.net).
-- The frontend of the app can be found at  https://proud-desert-0b7815310.3.azurestaticapps.net
+- The frontend of the app can be found at app.benchscape.cloud (Aure URL: https://proud-desert-0b7815310.3.azurestaticapps.net).
 - Swagger-UI for the instance can be found at https://benchscape.azurewebsites.net/swagger-ui/index.html

 The workflow is defined by the `deploy-main-to-azure.yml` [GitHub Action](https://github.com/OpenElements/BenchScape/actions/workflows/deploy-main-to-azure.yml).